ackirby88/CS107/C-Basics/C-3-CDataTypes.md

 int *prt = (int *) malloc(10*sizeof(int));
 ```
-The construction `void *` designates a generic *pointer to void* type.
+The construct `void *` designates a generic **pointer to void** type **(but cannot be used to allocate memory)**.
-The `void *` construction can be used to point to an object of any type, and it is most useful when a pointer is needed to point to the address of objects with different or unknown types (such as in a function prototype).
-A pointer to `void` can also be converted to or from a pointer of any other type, and has the same representation and alignment requirements as a pointer to a character type.
+- The `void *` construct can be used to point to an object of any type, and it is most useful when a pointer is needed to point to the address of objects with different or unknown types (such as in a function prototype).
+- A pointer to `void` can also be converted to or from a pointer of any other type, and has the same representation and alignment requirements as a pointer to a character type.

 ```C
 int MPI_Send(const void *buf, int count, MPI_Datatype datatype, int dest, int tag, MPI_Comm comm);
 ```